dancer1325/angular/adev/src/content/reference/configs/file-structure.md

-# Workspace and project file structure
+# Angular Workspace & project file structure

+* TODO:
 You develop applications in the context of an Angular workspace.
 A workspace contains the files for one or more projects.
 A project is the set of files that comprise an application or a shareable library.